JavaScript Modules and how to effectively work with Export Import

 In JavaScript, one script is one module.
 A module is nothing but a JavaScript file.

-Less Code means Less Bugs, isn't it?
+Less Code means Less Bugs.

 Basics of export and import

-keyword we make the module features available to other modules.
-These features are usually the functions, however it is not limited to it.
-We will be able to export variables, objects, classes etc from a module as well. - import: As the name suggests, the
+• export: Using the export keyword, we make the module features available to other modules.
+These features are usually the functions.
+However, it is not limited to it.
+We will be able to export variables, objects, classes, etc., from a module.

 // calc.js